 ST JOHN FISHER

-St John was born at Beverley, Yorkshire. in 1469.
-His family was wealthy enough to send him, aged fourteen, to study at Michaelhouse, which was later absorbed into Trinity College.
+St John Fisher (1469-1535) is the patron saint of Fisher House.
+He was born at Beverley, Yorkshire, of a family wealthy enough to send him, aged fourteen, to study at Michaelhouse, which was later absorbed into Trinity College.
 He proved a proficient scholar, gained a doctorate in theology, and stayed on to teach.
 The great reforming scholar Erasmus wrote to him: "I know how much time you spend in the library which is to you a very paradise".

 However, St John was was not by any means detached from the real world; rather, it was his belief that understanding Christianity, making sense of the Bible and the Church’s tradition, gave insight into what really mattered in life – the choices between good and evil, and God's forgiveness.
 Such intellectual understanding was also an essential element in spreading the Gospel; St John was instrumental in the foundation of two colleges at Cambridge (Christ’s and St John’s); and Erasmus tells us that part of his intention in these foundations was the formation of preachers.
 To further his scheme for the advancement of religion, he brought about the creation of a new post in the Divinity Faculty, the Lady Margaret Chair, of which he was the first holder in 1503.